Threads of Ames

 • Prerequisite: Algebra I

-British Literature & Composition (90 minutes) tuition: $400, supply fee: $20*
+American Literature & Composition (90 minutes) tuition: $400, supply fee: $20*

 Taught by: Mary Hope McGehee.

-Recommended for: 9th, 10th, 11th, 12th grades Students will develop strong composition and literary analysis skills as they read a collection of high-quality literature each semester and write essays using IEW and other techniques.
-Class time will be spent learning writing techniques and discussing literary themes and their relevance to history as well as to present day.
-Composition will also include the study of both grammar and vocabulary.
+In this course students will develop strong composition and literary analysis skills as they read classic American novels, essays, and poetry.
+Class time will be spent learning and practicing a variety of writing techniques and discussing literary themes in order to connect their relevance in history to today’s society.
+Composition will include writing, grammar, and vocabulary activities of both academic and practical use.

-U.S. Government (fall semester) with Economics (spring semester) (60 minutes) tuition: $275, supply fee: $20*
+U.S. History (60 minutes) tuition: $275, supply fee: $20*

-Comparative World Religions and Worldviews (60 minutes) tuition: $275, supply fee: $15*
+Life Skills (60 minutes) tuition: $275, supply fee: $50*:

 Taught by: Holly Anderson.

-Financial Literacy (60 minutes) tuition: $275, supply fee: $15*
+Speech (60 minutes) tuition: $275, supply fee: $25*

-Taught by: Emily Willey.
+Taught by: TBD.

 Tentative Schedule